 Speaking as the seconder of the proposal to refer the matter to the Finance & Assets Committee, Cllr Cane highlighted concerns that the total value of the Building Society loan and the proposed loan from the Council was greater than the Building Society valuation stated in the report.
 Should the value of the asset need to be realised there would also be transactional costs to consider.
 In determining whether to agree a loan of this size, she argued that several checks should be made.
 Firstly, whether it would deliver affordable housing; Officers had stated that it would be affordable because it was shared ownership, however affordability calculations should be provided to compare salaries with the sum of the mortgage, rent and service charges.
-Secondly, a formal risk assessment should be conducted and made available to Members.
-Thirdly, a detailed cashflow should be provided to illustrate how the monthly interest payments would be made.
+Secondly, a formal risk assessment should be provided to illustrate how the monthly interest payments would be made.
 Finally, a more detailed loan agreement should be prepared, more in line with that in place between ECCLT and Ecology Building Society.